klotzgal/A2_SimpleNavigator_v1.0_Python/README.md

 ## Part 2.
 Finding the shortest paths in a graph

 * Add two new methods to the `GraphAlgorithms` class:
-    + `GetShortestPathBetweenVertices(Graph &graph, int vertex1, int vertex2)` — searching for the shortest path between two vertices in a graph using *Dijkstra's algorithm*.
+    + `def get_shortest_path_between_vertices(graph, vertex1, vertex2)` — searching for the shortest path between two vertices in a graph using *Dijkstra's algorithm*.
 The function accepts as input the numbers of two vertices and returns a numerical result equal to the smallest distance between them.
-    + `GetShortestPathsBetweenAllVertices(Graph &graph)` — searching for the shortest paths between all pairs of vertices in a graph using the *Floyd-Warshall algorithm*.
+    + `def get_shortest_paths_between_all_vertices(graph)` — searching for the shortest paths between all pairs of vertices in a graph using the *Floyd-Warshall algorithm*.
 As a result, the function returns the matrix of the shortest paths between all vertices of the graph.

 ## Part 3.
 Finding the minimum spanning tree

 * Add a new method to the `GraphAlgorithms` class:
-    + `GetLeastSpanningTree(Graph &graph)` — searching for the minimal spanning tree in a graph using *Prim's algorithm*.
+    + `def get_least_spanning_tree(graph)` — searching for the minimal spanning tree in a graph using *Prim's algorithm*.
 As a result, the function should return the adjacency matrix for the minimal spanning tree.

 ## Part 4.
 Traveling salesman problem

 * Add a new method to the `GraphAlgorithms` class:
-    + `SolveTravelingSalesmanProblem(Graph &graph)` — solving the traveling salesman's problem using the *ant colony algorithm*.
+    + `def solve_traveling_salesman_problem(graph)` — solving the traveling salesman's problem using the *ant colony algorithm*.
 You need to find the shortest path that goes through all vertices of the graph at least once, followed by a return to the original vertex.
-As a result, the function should return the `TsmResult` structure described below:
+As a result, the function should return the `TsmResult` class described below:
-    ```cpp
+    ```python
-    struct TsmResult {
+    class TsmResult(ctypes.Structure):
-        int* vertices;    // an array with the route you are looking for (with the vertex traverse order).
-Instead of int* you can use std::vector<int>
+        _fields_ = [("vertices", ctypes.POINTER(ctypes.c_int_p)), ("distance", ctypes.c_double)]

-        double distance;  // the length of this route
+    // vertices - an array with the route you are looking for (with the vertex traverse order)
-    }
+    // distance - the length of this route
     ```

 *If it is impossible to solve the problem with a given graph, output an error.*